 Backcountry Offroad Adventure Rally 2022

-Join us for this years BOAR trip as we head to the Uintas and surrounding area, checking out some interesting sights along the way.
-The event will take place over the course of 3 days, 2 nights.
+Join us for this years BOAR trip as we head from the northern border of Utah to the southern, checking out some interesting sights along the way.
+The event will take place over the course of 4 days, 3 nights.

 Time & Location

 Sep 02, 2022, 9:30 AM – Sep 05, 2022, 4:30 PM

 Oakley Idaho City RV Park, 227 S Center 450 W, Oakley, ID 83346, USA

 B.O.A.R.
 2022 is here!
 This year we are doing a combination of first come first served slots, and slots based off user merit/group participation.
 If you are interested in attending, please submit your request to join by registering for the event.

 Please be considerate of others and only sign up if you are fully committed to attending all 4 days, and committed to staying until the end of the event.
 Each year we seem to have people drop out the week leading up to the event due to poor planning on their part.
 Please clear your schedule, request work off, make sure your vehicle is in working conditon, and take care of any other foreseeable concerns BEFORE you register.

 September 1st/2nd-5th, starting @ 9:30am day 1, ending around 5pm-ish day 4.